Doing anything to get God’s Word to His people

 “The delivered Christian materials will be distributed to the believers in a timely and safely way,” says one secret church leader.
 “I’m convinced these materials will contribute to their spiritual growth.
 We, the church leaders, are committed and dedicated to giving our lives again for our responsibilities in Christ.
 We remember your love and trust towards us.
 We will teach our North Korean believers with the words of our God and keep focusing on the Great Commission of Jesus Christ.”

-Because of the Bibles and discipleship materials that make it into North Korea, God is strengthening His Church, who stand strong for Him, no matter the risk.
+Through the Bibles and discipleship materials that make it into North Korea, God is strengthening His Church, who stand strong for Him, no matter the risk.
 “North Korean Christians are like the tree stumps of faith that our Lord has let remain,” says Kyung-So, a secret North Korean believer who has escaped the country.

 “Pray for them.
 Pray for those that do missionary work, and assist them.
 Please pray for human rights and the freedom for North Koreans to worship Jesus Christ.
 Imagine the desperation of the people who live in such a place.
 The Kingdom of God must soon be realized upon the land.
 Please pray for the ones who believe in Jesus Christ.”